Fish03/Hello-World/README.md

 # Hello-World
 Hello World！I wish it will be my best honor！
-And I am a freshman in this field.
+And I am a rookie in this field.
 I want to learn something.